Mobilizing complementary stakeholders around issues to be resolved

 Via real or virtual infrastructures, or through its participation in discussion forums and coordinating committees, Jalon encourages and gives structure to reciprocal learning and the sharing of knowledge in the field of sustainable and intelligent mobility.

-To that end, Jalon manages a strategy to implement and share mobility data, supported by the Ministère de l’Économie et de l’Innovation.
+To this end, Jalon manages a strategy to implement and share mobility data, supported by the Ministère de l’Économie et de l’Innovation.

 Implementation and Sharing of Data